awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 ## Deployment overview

-Use the following steps to deploy this solution on AWS.
+Use the following steps to deploy this solution on Amazon Web Services.

-- step 1：Launch the AWS CloudFormation template into your AWS account.
+- step 1：Launch the Amazon CloudFormation template into your Amazon account.
-  - Launch CloudFormation tempalte in AWS China Regions
+  - Launch CloudFormation tempalte in Amazon Web Services China Regions
-  - Launch CloudFormation template in AWS Standard Regions
+  - Launch CloudFormation template in Amazon Web Services Standard Regions
 - step 2：Access the web interface
 - step 3：Upload videos and perform operations related to video captions

-## Step 1: Launch the AWS CloudFormation template
+## Step 1: Launch the Amazon CloudFormation template

-This automatic AWS CloudFormation template deploys the solution in AWS.
+This automatic Amazon CloudFormation template deploys the solution in Amazon Web Services.

-### Launch CloudFormation tempalte in AWS China Regions
+### Launch CloudFormation tempalte in Amazon Web Services China Regions

 **Prerequisites**

 1. Make sure a domain registered by ICP is available.
-Because the CloudFront address in AWS China Regions cannot be accessed directly, this domain name will be used as a CNAME to point to the CloudFront address created after the solution is deployed, and you can access the solution through this domain.
+Because the CloudFront address in Amazon China Regions cannot be accessed directly, this domain name will be used as a CNAME to point to the CloudFront address created after the solution is deployed, and you can access the solution through this domain.
 2. Make sure a domain hosting zone is available.
 If you haven’t created a hosted zone, please refer to[Use hosted zone][hostedzone].

 **Launch Amazon CloudFormation template**

-1. Log in to the AWS management console, select [AWS China (Beijing) Region operated by Sinnet][template-china1] or [AWS China (Ningxia) Region operated by NWCD][template-china2] to launch AWS CloudFormation template.
+1. Log in to the Amazon Web Services management console, select [Amazon Web Services China (Beijing) Region operated by Sinnet][template-china1] or [Amazon Web Services China (Ningxia) Region operated by NWCD][template-china2] to launch Amazon CloudFormation template.

 2. The template will be launched in the default region after you log in to the console.
 Please select from the region drop-down list in the console navigation bar to switch to other regions if you need to change the region.